lallben/Pewlett-Hackard-Analysis/README.md

 Here is a screen shot of the output:<br>
 ![Retirement Titles](https://github.com/lallben/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/retirement_titles.png)<br>
 ### Eliminating duplicate records
 In the data extracted we noticed that there were more than one record for some employees becuase they had held multiple positions suring their tenure at Pewlett-Hackard.
 While that was relevant, for the purposes of our records we needed unique records for each employee indicating their last title held.
 Furthermore we also had to make sure that the data included only those employees that were currently working at Pewlett-Hackard.
-The earlier query parsed the above data to acheive that result:
+The earlier query parsed the above data to acheive that result:<br>
 ![Query2](https://github.com/lallben/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/query2.png)<br>
 The data has been exported into a csv file which can be located at [this link.](https://github.com/lallben/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/Data/unique_titles.csv)
 Here is a screen shot of the output:<br>